-The Engineering Doctorate is a professional 4-year degree that combines the scientific research of a PhD with the business skills needed to thrive in a competitive workplace.
+The Engineering Doctorate is a 4-year professional doctorate that combines the scientific research of a PhD with the business skills needed to thrive in a competitive workplace.
 The research project is determined and sponsored by an industrial partner.
 The EngD offers 10 projects per year in the field of Functional Industrial Coatings that covers everything from development of substrate and coating formulations through to corrosion performance and end of life.